wheelnext/wheelnext/docs/index.md

 ## Acknowledgements

 - Initial development effort was led by [NVIDIA](http://nvidia.com/)
-- Many ideas, formulations and this template are inhereted from [PyPackaging Native](https://github.com/pypackaging-native/pypackaging-native)
+- Many ideas, formulations and this template are inherited from [PyPackaging Native](https://github.com/pypackaging-native/pypackaging-native)